Science News Roundup: Highly effective vaccine, new warning signs, disrupted heart rhythm; One in five COVID-19 patients develop mental illness within 90 days and more | Science-Environment

 One in five COVID-19 patients develop mental illness within 90 days: study

 Many COVID-19 survivors are likely to be at greater risk of developing mental illness, psychiatrists said on Monday, after a large study found 20% of those infected with the coronavirus are diagnosed with a psychiatric disorder within 90 days.
-Anxiety, depression and insomnia were most common among recovered COVID-19 patients in the study who developed mental health problems, and the researchers also found significantly higher risks of dementia, a brain impairment condition.
+Anxiety, depression and insomnia were most common among recovered COVID-19 patients in the study who developed mental health problems.
+The researchers from Britain's Oxford University also found significantly higher risks of dementia, a brain impairment condition.

 English study suggests T cells could be sufficient to protect from COVID-19